 She has extensive experience working with survivors of sexual violence and torture, particularly men.
 She has also been appointed by the UK government as a member of its team of independent justice experts in post-conflict and fragile states.

 Nina is consulted by a range of institutions and non-governmental organisations to advise and provide training on a wide range of international criminal law and human rights issues within her expertise including torture, sexual and gender based violence, human trafficking and terrorism.

 Recent advisory work includes:

-Nina has 15 years’ experience as a lawyer.
+Nina has 16 years’ experience as a lawyer.
 She was called to the UK Bar in 2014.
-However, the 11 years she spent as a solicitor before this gives her experience and maturity which goes well beyond her call.
+However, the 11 years she spent as a solicitor before this gives her experience which goes well beyond her call.

 She is comfortable dealing with exceptionally voluminous cases given her extensive litigation experience both in the City of London and internationally working on complex cases lasting several years with an attendant page count.

 Along with fraud, she covers the gamut of crime, including serious violence; sexual offences; arson; perverting the course of justice; dishonesty; weapons; drugs; robbery; and road traffic.
 She has also assisted in preparing the successful defence of the first ever FGM case to be tried in the UK.